 Firas was the name of the last boy that Graham had brought from the camp.
 A striking boy who had, according to his friend, only just turned thirteen.
 That had been nearly ten months ago, and he had really enjoyed that boy.

 The first month with Firas had been the best.
 Edmund had to confront a strong willed and very proud boy.
-He had not submitted easily, which had made the conquest all the more pleasurable.
+He had not submitted easily, which made the conquest all the more pleasurable.

 Edmund had his own way of dealing with such a strong willed boy.
 A mixture of discipline and reward, pain and pleasure.
 It was something he enjoyed like a drug.
 The addiction had built up over the years, to the point where he found himself pushing things to the extreme.

 Over time the pleasure would wane, although Edmund would continue to have sex.
-It was then that he would turn to Graham who would always be able to find a new boy.
-Edmund had told him over a month ago that he was getting rid of Firas.
+It was then he would turn to Graham who would always be able to find a new boy.
+Edmund had told him over a month ago he was getting rid of Firas.

 As Edmund moved around his apartment, shuffling reports, and sipping his morning coffee, he was reflecting on what type of boy Graham would bring him next.
 He knew it was not for this visit, but he was still looking forward to their meeting this morning, and Graham’s news from the camp.

-Graham left the lorry and driver at the UNHCR warehouse.
+Graham left the truck and driver at the UNHCR warehouse.
 Ayberk, the driver, would have everything ready when Graham returned later that afternoon.
 It was another of those mutually beneficial arrangements.
 If a couple of sacks of whatever disappeared, fine.
 That’s how things work.

-When Graham arrived Tad was in the hallway.
+When Graham arrived, Tad was in the hallway.
 He smiled and nodded, acknowledging the young man who recognised Graham immediately.
-He saw him pick up the phone to let Edmund know that he was on his way up.
+He saw him pick up the phone to let Edmund know he was on his way up.
 Graham didn’t miss Tad returning his smile, and thought what a fine young man he was.

 The doors opened and Edmund was waiting to greet him.
 “What’s the news from the front?”

 Graham smiled at his friend and followed him inside.
-“You mean who have I got for you next,” Graham chuckled.
+“You mean who have I got for you next?”
+Graham chuckled.